 Hillsborough is a medium-sized town located in the state of New Jersey.
-With a population of 39,821 people and eight constituent neighborhoods, Hillsborough is the 46th largest community in New Jersey.
+With a population of 22,214 people and eight constituent neighborhoods, Hillsborough is the 90th largest community in New Jersey.

 Also of interest is that Hillsborough has more people living here who work in computers and math than 95% of the places in the US.

 In Hillsborough, however, the average commute to work is quite long.
-On average, people spend 32.71 minutes each day getting to work, which is significantly higher than the national average.
+On average, people spend 33.01 minutes each day getting to work, which is significantly higher than the national average.

-The per capita income in Hillsborough in 2010 was $47,078, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $188,312 for a family of four.
+The per capita income in Hillsborough in 2018 was $60,176, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $240,704 for a family of four.

-Hillsborough is a very ethnically-diverse town.
+Hillsborough is an extremely ethnically-diverse town.
 The people who call Hillsborough home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hillsborough residents report their race to be White, followed by Asian.
-Important ancestries of people in Hillsborough include Irish, German, Polish, and English.
+Hillsborough also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.53% of the town’s residents.
+Important ancestries of people in Hillsborough include Italian, Irish, German, Polish, and English.

 Foreign born people are also an important part of Hillsborough's cultural character, accounting for 26.47% of the town’s population.

 The most common language spoken in Hillsborough is English.
 Other important languages spoken here include Spanish and Langs. of India.